mfeemster/keysharp/docs/reference.md

 Base32 encodes with the RFC 4648 alphabet and `=` padding.
 Decode accepts lowercase and unpadded secrets, returns a Buffer, and rejects invalid characters (including whitespace), malformed padding, impossible lengths and nonzero unused bits with `ValueError`.
 The RFC 4648, RFC 2202, RFC 4231 and RFC 6238 script vectors are verified on Windows; Linux and macOS remain unverified.
 The user-facing Crypt reference includes a TOTP example that uses `Hex.Decode(Crypt.Hmac(...))` for dynamic truncation.

+### ListView row and cell colours

+`Gui.ListView.SetRowColor(Row, TextColor?, BackColor?)`, `SetCellColor(Row, Column, TextColor?, BackColor?)` and `ClearColors()` are Keysharp extensions.
+Setters accept the existing GUI colour names, hexadecimal strings and RGB integers.
+Rows and columns are existing 1-based indices.
+An omitted, empty or `"Default"` colour clears that component's override; a cell inherits the row component and then the control default.
+An invalid index or malformed colour string raises `ValueError` without applying either colour.
+All three methods return the control.

+Colours are indexed assignments: every successful `Insert`, `Delete`, `InsertCol`, `DeleteCol` and sort clears all row and cell colours.
+An unsorted `Add` or ordinary `Modify` retains them; adding into a sorted control can invalidate them through sorting.
+Reapply assignments after changing row or column structure.
+WinForms uses native row/subitem colours without owner drawing; Eto uses cell formatting.
+Selected-row rendering follows the platform's selection theme.
+Windows native colour properties and invalidation are verified without showing a window; Linux/macOS rendering remains unverified.

 ## Code acknowledgements

 * The initial IronAHK developers 2010 - 2015